English for Professional Purposes: International and Public Affairs

 Once your completed application and accompanying materials and fees have been received and processed, you will receive a U.S. government I-20 A-B form.
 Bring the I-20 A-B form, along with your letter of acceptance and original financial documents, to a U.S. embassy or consulate in your country to apply for a student (F-1) visa.

 Students must apply online.
 Please select English for Professional Purposes: SIPA as your program.
-When prompted for an application identification code, please use the code PROSIPA.
-This will allow you to submit the application without an additional fee.
 If you have any questions regarding your I-20, SEVIS, transfers, or immigration in general, please contact ALPvisa [[at]] columbia [[dot]] edu.

 At the completion of the English for Professional Purposes: SIPA course, you will work with the ALP Visa Office to transfer your I-20 to Columbia’s International Students and Scholar’s Office (ISSO) for the completion of the degree program.